VisionsOfficial/visionstrust-docs/docs/guide/setting-up-for-consent.md

 >
 > As a reminder, any kind of consent can only be generated on top of an existing contract between parties of the dataspace.
 These contracts serve as legal basis for the consent and are tightly coupled with the consents generated.

-For security reasons, the authentication of the individual in VisionsTrust's PDI service is mandatory to properly authorize consent grant.
-This means that VisionsTrust needs to be made aware of your users in order to link the individual's VisionsTrust PDI identity with the identity of that same individual in your user database.
+For security reasons, the authentication of the individual in {{ app_name }}'s PDI service is mandatory to properly authorize consent grant.
+This means that {{ app_name }} needs to be made aware of your users in order to link the individual's {{ app_name }} PDI identity with the identity of that same individual in your user database.

 ## Registering Users to the Consent Service